Yami: You have assembled several creatures! Surely this is a violation?

 - Dead Gorgeous is an Antipodean tele-viſuall Production, chronicling the Adventures of a Trio of Siſters who ſhuffl'd off the mortall Coil in the Year of our Lord One Thouſand Eight Hundred Sixty.
 One hundred fifty Years later, the Siblings are permitted to return to the Earth as Ghoſts in Order to attend the Boarding-ſchool that now occupies the Structure that was once their familiall Home.
 Much Comdie is deriv'd from the Juxtaposition of the extremely formall - and, indeed, antiquated - Speech-patterns of the ghoſtly Triad with the far more colloquial Utterances of their modern-Day Schoolmates.

 - Reference muſt needs alſo be made to the lamented Deadwood, a Series notable for its diſtinctive linguiſtick Stylings in Phraſe, as well as its more frequently remark'd Achievements in Vocabulary.
-The Reſidents of and Viſitors to the colour-full Mining-camp Community of Deadwood, Dakota Territory, were frequently heard to expreſs them-ſelves in lengthy, preciſely ſtructur'd, and apparently extemporaneous complex compound Sentences, with never a Word out of Place nor a Clauſe left fuckin' dangling.
+The Reſidents of and Viſitors to the colour-full Mining-camp Community of Deadwood, Dakota Territory, were frequently heard to expreſs them-ſelves in lengthy, preciſely ſtructur'd, and apparently extemporaneous complex compound Sentences, with nary a Word out of Place nor a Clauſe left fuckin' dangling.

 - Almoſt entirely abſent in Murdoch Mysteries, where the Characters uſe the occaſionall antiquated Word if a modern One was not in common Uſage.